freenas/freenas-docs/userguide/storage.rst

 ----------

 :menuselection:`Storage --> Scrubs`
-allows you to schedule and manage scrubs on a ZFS volume.
+allows scheduling and managing scrubs on a ZFS volume.
 Performing a ZFS scrub on a regular basis helps to identify data integrity problems, detects silent data corruptions caused by transient hardware issues, and provides early alerts to disk failures.
 If you have